-- The two teams that play shall referee the next match, and set up the balls on the court.
+- In a four-team court, the two teams that are not currently playing are responsible for refereeing, and setting up the balls on the court.

 - Calling the opening rush (3-2-1-Dodgeball!) and making sure balls touch the wall.

-- Counting players down when they are holding the ball for too long, and announcing when counted-down balls are ‘dead’.
+- Counting the 10-second count on balls and announcing when counted-down balls are ‘dead’.

 - Counting down ten seconds when only one player is remaining from each team to initiate a Showdown.